James Maxwell (British Marines officer): Military service

 Maxwell joined the Plymouth Company of the British Marines and was commissioned 2nd lieutenant of the 36th Company on 16 February 1776.
 He was promoted to 1st lieutenant of 94th (Plymouth) two years later, on 11 April 1778 (per Adm 192/3 p12).

 Voyage to Australia

-The NSW Marines were established in late 1786 to preserve "subordination and regularity" in the proposed penal colony in Botany Bay, Australia In March 1787 Marine 1st Lieut Jas Maxwell was disembarked from HMS Rose as a late replacement on the transport Scarborough for NSW Marine Lieut Jas Morrison who had repeatedly absented himself from duty without permission (per Letter from Secretary Stephens to Lieut-Gen Smith of the Admiralty office 26 Mar 1787).
-According to John Moore's book "The First Fleet Marines: 1786-1792", Maxwell embarked for Australia aboard First Fleet convict transport Lady Penrhyn on 12 May 1787.
-However this is an error, as colonial documentation places him departing on Scarborough.
+The NSW Marines were established in late 1786 to preserve "subordination and regularity" in the proposed penal colony in Botany Bay, Australia Maxwell embarked for Australia aboard First Fleet convict transport Lady Penrhyn on 12 May 1787.
 As the oldest lieutenant and the longest serving at that rank, he was listed first among his peers in the returns of Marine officers aboard the Fleet.
 During the voyage to Botany Bay, Maxwell was transferred first to Prince of Wales then on 19 October 1787 to Charlotte.
 In the Journal of Ralph Clarke, Maxwell was recorded on Prince of Wales, 3 September "Then ther[e] is old Maxwell who is drinking himself to death as fast as he well can..."
 It was not long after this that Maxwell was ordered aboard Charlotte in exchange for Lieutenant John Creswell of 64th (Plymouth).